Youtube’s Global Storm

 I told myself, “This is the last time a hit like this has made me so crazy.”
 That notion held out for about a month.

 Then fast forward to the present month, August, when Despacito becomes the most viewed video of all time; it climbed the charts faster than you can say “hasta la vista”, overtaking See You Again in record time.
 Frankly, because I’ve been living under a rock, I thought that Bieber sang the song because all the stations were mostly playing his rendition.

-All this being said, there is no denying the power of the internet and in this case, YouTube, for pushing global entertainment into the to greater heights!
+All this being said, there is no denying the power of the internet and in this case, YouTube, for pushing global entertainment to greater heights!

 Chad Hurley, Steve Chen, and Jawed Karim founded YouTube in 2005.
 Now it is the largest video-steaming site on the planet, with an average of 1.5 billion users logged in daily (about ¼ of the world’s population).
 Bought by Google in 2006 for $1.65 billion in stock, we can only hope to see even more hits and yet more commercialisation.